Additive Manufacturing

 This is how additive manufacturing is applied today

 Additive manufacturing is a process of creating physical objects from digital 3D models.
-The advantage of using this method over traditional manufacturing methods is that it enables the creation of highly customized and complex products without the need for expensive tools or molds.
+The advantage of using this method over traditional manufacturing methods is that it allows for the creation of highly customized and complex products without the need for expensive tooling or molds.

-As the technology continues to develop, it is likely that in the future we will see even more innovative and exciting applications of additive manufacturing.
+As technology develops, it is likely that in the future we will see more innovative applications, new process developments, and new materials and alloys – especially in product development and additive 3D printing.

-In the beginning, additive manufacturing was mainly used for prototypes and small-scale production.
-In recent years, however, there has been a change in the form of using additive manufacturing for mass production in various industries.
-There are several reasons for this change.
-First, additive manufacturing technology has become much more advanced and capable of producing high-quality products.
-Second, additive manufacturing can be used to produce complex shapes and structures that would be difficult or impossible to produce using traditional manufacturing methods.
-Finally, additive manufacturing is often more cost-effective than traditional manufacturing methods, especially when producing small series of products.
+Initially, additive manufacturing was mainly used for prototypes and small-scale production.
+In recent years, however, it has gained a wider industrial impact and is now also used for mass production in industrial manufacturing.
+This change is due to several factors.
+Firstly, the technology has become significantly more advanced and can now deliver high-quality products.
+Secondly, it enables the production of complex shapes and structures that would otherwise be difficult or impossible to manufacture using traditional methods.
+Finally, it is often more cost-effective, especially when producing in smaller series.

 The future of additive manufacturing

-- We will see more personalized and customized products
+• We will see more personalized and customized applications and products